 Human spare parts galore – the next 10 years

-What’s the biggest killer on planet earth?
+What’s the biggest killer on planet Earth?
 It’s not the Islamic State or some other conflict.
-It’s not even cancer, bad driving or cataclysms of Mother Nature.
+It’s not even cancer, bad driving, or cataclysms of Mother Nature.

 It’s a much more terrifying opponent – heart failure.

-This fuels a huge industry where healthy hearts (and other organs) are ripped out of accidentally deceased humans and get transplanted into those with failing organs.
+This fuels a huge industry where healthy hearts (and other organs) are ripped out of accidentally deceased humans and transplanted into those with failing organs.
 It’s not hard to imagine that there is a constant supply problem as there are always way more of those in need than those who can and will give their organs away.

 But in the real world, things might get much less cinematic with similar or even better results and you will likely be around to see it all playing out.